Jewels of the Arctic

 Crossing the Greenland Sea

-We sail through the Polar Basin's nutrient-rich waters, searching for fin and beluga whales, encroaching pack ice, and seabirds.
-Our expert naturalists and guest lecturers entertain us with fascinating, illustrated talks on European Arctic plants and animals, and epic tales of such early explorers as Nansen, Andree and Scoresby.
-These are relaxed days, wonderful for getting to know fellow expeditioners and preparing for a landing, if conditions permit, in the world's largest national park - Greenland's northeast coast.
-The region is home to polar bear, walrus, Arctic hare and musk ox.
-Watch for ringed, bearded, harp and hooded seals from the Zodiacs.
+We sail through the Polar Basin's nutrient-rich waters towards Svalbard, searching for fin and beluga whales, pack ice, and seabirds.
+The expert naturalists and guest lecturers onboard will entertain us with fascinating, illustrated talks on European Arctic plants and animals, and epic tales of such early explorers as Nansen, Andree and Scoresby.
+These are relaxed days, wonderful for getting to know fellow expeditioners and preparing for your time in the Polar wonderland of Spitsbergen.

 What Our Customers